alexdong/blog/source/_posts/2013-08-16-choir-dot-io-explained.markdown

 my natural speaking speed.

-However, the options for computers to communicate back to us is still very limited.
+However, the options for computers to communicate back to us are still very limited.
 Your email client might play a ding sound when a new email arrives.
-But the sound stays the same regardless of who the mail is sent from and how important it is to you.
+But the sound stays the same regardless of whom the mail is sent from and how important it is to you.

 Our ears are born multi-tasking masters.
 As I am